radanalyticsio/oshinko-rest/HACKING.md

     $ oc process -f tools/server-ui-template.yaml -v OSHINKO_SERVER_IMAGE=172.30.159.57:5000/myproject/oshinko-rest,OSHINKO_CLUSTER_IMAGE=172.30.159.57:5000/myproject/openshift-spark,OSHINKO_WEB_IMAGE=172.30.159.57:5000/myproject/oshinko-webui > server-template.json
     $ oc create -f server-template.json

+## Sample script to deploy the oshinko application with existing images

+The `tools/oshinko-deploy.sh` script can deploy the oshinko suite into an existing OpenShift deployment or it can start an all-in-one docker OpenShift on the host.
+It will pull the latest upstream images from the radanalyticsio organization.
+It can also be configured to use alternate images, for more information see the script help text.

+**Example all-in-one deployment**

+    $ ./tools/oshinko-deploy.sh -d

+This will start an OpenShift all-in-one cluster with the `oc cluster up` command on the host, then it will deploy the oshinko suite into the `myproject` project as user `developer`.
+It will apply the default route url specified by OpenShift.

+**Example deployment on remote cluster**

+    $ ./tools/oshinko-deploy.sh -c https://10.0.1.100:8443 \
+                          -u bob \
+                          -p bobsproject \
+                          -o bobsoshinko.10.0.1.100.xip.io

+This will deploy oshinko into the OpenShift cluster on the 10.0.1.100 host, in the `bobsproject` project as user `bob`.
+It will apply the route url `bobsoshinko.10.0.1.100.xip.io` to the oshinko web console.

+### A note on permissions

+The all-in-one deployment requires that the user running the script has permission to issue docker commands.
+If docker is not configured to allow non-root access, you will need to invoke this script using `sudo` or as the `root` user for an all-in-one deployment.

 ## Sample script to deploy oshinko from sources in a local OpenShift instance

 Use `tools/oshinko-setup.sh` to quickly set up a development environment